Suppose that you have a set of points, where the

 - The graph below shows the average lifespan of people based on the year in which they were born.
 This information comes from the National Vital Statistics Report from the Center for Disease Control.
 What is the average lifespan of a person born in the following years?

 - The graph below shows the median income of an individual based on his/her number of years of education.
 The top curve shows the median income for males and the bottom curve shows the median income for females (Source: US Census, 2003).
-What is the median income of a male who has the following years of education?
+What is the median income for the following people:

-To view the Explore More answers, open this PDF file and look for section 1.13.
+To see the Review answers, open this PDF file and look for section 1.13.